ntk148v/neovim-config/README.md

-# Using NeoVim as an Python IDE
+# Using NeoVim as an Python+Go IDE

 [Neovim](https://neovim.io/) is a pretty cool successor to Vim, focusing on compatibility while adding asynchronous plugin functionality and trying to clean up the code base.
 Having been fed up at various times with both Sublime Text (2 and 3) and Atom, and after realizing how much development I do over SSH, it seemed reasonable to check out using vim (or nvim, in this case) as my IDE.
 The advantages essentially boil down to: